Donate Now

 Elizabeth Baldoni joined our staff in September 2019.
 She currently serves as our Operations Manager.
 A Duquesne University graduate, Liz spent many years as an English teacher in a nearby urban district.
 In her role at Foster Love Project, Liz oversees a myriad of aspects in helping our programs run smoothly.
 She ensures we always have waiting inventory of goods, oversees community partnership drives and often goes to schools to talk with kids about how they can support kids in foster care.
 With a passion for literacy, you can expect Liz to remind you to take plenty of books before you leave the center!
 Ask her anything, if she doesn’t know the answer, she will do her best to find out!
 You can reach her here.

-Kris Snow joined Foster Love Project in September 2022 as a Center Assistant.
-In 2024, she transitioned to the role of Volunteer Coordinator where she coordinates the many wonderful volunteers who help FLP fulfill our mission.
-Kris brings her extensive experience with women, youth, and children’s groups from the church organization she attends.
-She loves to help others feel welcome, make new friends and recently completed her Bachelor of Science degree.
-Kris is a mom of three children who are all adopted.
-She is thrilled to be a part of the Foster Love Project team!
-She cares deeply for others.
-Kris looks forward to greeting those that enter Foster Love Project’s doors to assist and help them feel comfortable.
+Kristi Snow joined Foster Love Project in September 2022 as a Center Assistant.
+In 2024, she transitioned to the role of Volunteer Coordinator, in which she now helps organize and support the amazing volunteers who support our mission.
+With a strong background in working with women, youth, and children’s groups from the church she attends, Kristi is passionate about making others feel welcome and building strong community connections.
+She holds a Bachelor of Science degree and is a mom to three children who are adopted.
+She is excited to be a part of the Foster Love Project team and is deeply committed to helping everyone who walks through our doors feel supported and comfortable.

 Heather Zambito

 Heather Zambito joined Foster Love Project as a Center Assistant in October, 2022, after volunteering for several years with the Placement Bag Drive.
-In 2023, she took on the role of Program Coordinator who oversees inventory for our Center as well as assists with several of our programs.
+In 2023, she took on the role of Programs Coordinator, and she now oversees several of our annual and ongoing programs.
 She has a Bachelor of Science in Communication, and has worked in radio announcing for several years.
-She is currently taking classes toward a second degree in Social Work.
-She has a wide range of volunteer experience with multiple non-profits, serves as a Youth Leader with her church, and sits on the Board of Directors for an overnight church camp.
+She has a wide range of volunteer experience with multiple non-profits.
 Heather was adopted as a toddler through the foster care system in West Virginia and brings her personal experience to help support kids in similar circumstances.
 In her spare time, she enjoys spending time with her husband and four children, drinking coffee, binging sitcoms, and talking about pop culture.

 Learn More About FLP